MyNamesTim/reference-overlay-python/README.md

 # Reference Image Overlay Tool

 A lightweight Python tool for overlaying an image on your screen at any position and scale.
-Useful for artists, designers, or developers who want to trace, reference, or compare images without switching windows.
+Useful for artists, designers, or developers who want to reference or compare images without switching windows.

 ---